kiboschool/course-c4s-writing/src/communicating-for-success/course-structure-and-expectations.md

 - **Speaking:** the ability to speak clearly and effectively, using appropriate language and tone.

-- **Listening:** the reciprocal ability to speaking that involves actively listen to others to understand the messages that they are communicating.
+- **Listening:** the reciprocal ability to speaking that involves actively listening to others to understand the messages that they are communicating.

 - **Nonverbal communication:** the use of body language, facial expressions, and other nonverbal cues to convey meaning and facilitate communication.